impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-22/2024-10-22-00-uzumaki-(chapter-4).md

 <span class="reviewsection">One sentence review:</span>
 {% include the-end-no-moral.html %}
-<span class="reviewsection">Rating:</span> In a sense the ending was kind of fitting for the show quality.
+<span class="reviewsection">Okay, more:</span> In a sense the ending was kind of fitting for the show quality.
 Don't bother.<br/>
 <span class="reviewsection">A simple way to improve it:</span> adapt what I am talking about in the trivia section instead.
 Better yet: don't, no need.

 <span class="reviewsection">Trivia about ~~the IMDb trivia~~ Junji Ito:</span><br/>